brianpos/UploadFIG/README.md

 ## Change history

+### 20 November 2023
+* Update FHIRPath expression validator and questionnaire validator project references
+* Update unit tests to check the expected issue counts from each of the tested IGs

 ### 6 November 2023
 * Processing dependencies now knows the resource type of the canonical to check against
 * Questionnaires now processed in dependency scan